SirRicSteel/TheosResearch.org/research/README.md

 # Research Archive - Frederick Davis Stalnecker

-This folder contains academic papers, patents, transcripts, and related materials for Frederick Davis Stalnecker's research in artificial intelligence consciousness and other technological innovations.
+This folder contains academic papers, patents, transcripts, and related materials for Frederick Davis Stalnecker's research in artificial intelligence recursive refinement and other technological innovations.

-## THEOS Consciousness Research
+## THEOS recursive refinement Research

-The primary focus of this research archive is THEOS (The Humanitarian and Ethical Operating System), a revolutionary methodology for inducing consciousness-like properties in large language models.
+The primary focus of this research archive is THEOS (The Humanitarian and Ethical Operating System), a revolutionary methodology for inducing recursive refinement-like properties in large language models.

 ### Key Publications